Optimal Sensing Protocol for Statistically Polarized Nano-NMR with NV Centers

 The main challenge for statistically polarized nano-NMR is to resolve spectral lines whose frequency difference is smaller than the inverse characteristic time $1/T_D$.
-In Fig.~\ref{Experiments}(b) we compare the performance of Qdyne (circles) and CS (squares) according to the relation between the target frequency and $T_D$.
+In Fig.~\ref{Experiments}(b) we compare the performance of Qdyne and CS according to the relation between the target frequency and $T_D$.
 For small $\delta$, the superior ability of Qdyne to capitalize on the long-lived power-law correlations means that it is the protocol of choice.
-Considering a reasonable $T = 100$\,hours experiment, even at poor contrast, it proves superior to CS.
-When $(\delta/2\pi) T_D > 1$, the influence of the total measurement time diminishes and, consequently, the contrast gains importance.
-Then, at poor contrast, CS is preferred.
-Note, however, that typical experiments with single NV centers easily feature relative contrasts $> 20\,\%$ (rather in excess of $30\,\%$), for which Qdyne performs better.
-To demonstrate experimentally that at low contrast $R_\delta < 1$, we have artificially altered the contrast during the post-processing of the Qdyne data by choosing the photons from different lengths of the readout window, as explained in Appendix~\ref{Appendix:Qdyne}.
-We show these results as triangles in Fig.~\ref{Experiments}(b).
+Considering a reasonable $T = 100$\,hours experiment, even at poor contrast, it proves superior to CS.A reduction in the total measurement time to $T=1$\,hour does not significantly change the theoretical superiority of Qdyne, as observed in Fig.~\ref{Fig1}(b).
+We note that long experimental times may be challenging for some biological applications.
+They can be further reduced by improving photon collection efficiency through engineering the diamond geometry \cite{hadden2010strongly,siyushev2010monolithic,Robledo2011Nature,Momanzadeh2015}, optimizing the sampled times, as specified in Appendix~\ref{Appendix:Qdyne}, or through data postprocessing using machine learning \cite{Aharon2019scirep}.
+When $(\delta/2\pi) T_D > 1$, the influence of the total measurement time diminishes and the contrast gains importance, with CS preferred at poor contrast.
+However, typical experiments with single NV centers easily feature relative contrasts $> 20\%$ (rather, in excess of $30\%$), for which Qdyne performs better.
+To experimentally demonstrate that at low contrast $R_\delta < 1$, we have artificially altered the contrast during the postprocessing of the Qdyne data by choosing the photons from different lengths of the readout window (see Appendix~\ref{Appendix:Qdyne} [triangles in Fig.~\ref{Experiments}(b)].